Restoring Hebrew Diacritics Without a Dictionary: Task and Datasets

-\section{Dotting as Sequence Labeling}
+\subsection{Dotting as Sequence Labeling}

-The input to the dotting task consists of a sequence of characters, each of which is assigned at most one of each of three separate diacritic categories: one category for the dot distinguishing \textit{shin} (\cjRL{+s}) from \textit{sin} (\cjRL{,s}), two consonants sharing a base character \cjRL{/s}; another for the presence of \emph{dagesh}/\emph{mappiq}, a central dot affecting pronunciation of some consonants, e.g.~\cjRL{p*} /p/ from \cjRL{p|} /f/, but also present elsewhere; and one for all other diacritic marks, which mostly determine vocalization, e.g. \cjRL{dA} /da/ vs. \cjRL{dE} /de/.
+The input to the dotting task consists of a sequence of characters.
+Each of the characters is assigned three values, from three separate diacritic categories: one category for the dot distinguishing \textit{shin} (\cjRL{+s}) from \textit{sin} (\cjRL{,s}), two consonants sharing a base character \cjRL{/s}; another for the presence of \emph{dagesh}/\emph{mappiq}, a central dot affecting pronunciation of some consonants, e.g.~\cjRL{p*} /p/ from \cjRL{p|} /f/, but also present elsewhere; and one for all other diacritic marks, which mostly determine vocalization, e.g. \cjRL{dA} /da/ vs. \cjRL{dE} /de/.
 Diacritics of different categories may co-occur on single letters, e.g. \cjRL{+s*A}, or may be absent altogether.

 \paragraph{Full script} Hebrew script written without intention of dotting typically employs a compensatory variant known colloquially as full script (\emph{ktiv male}, \cjRL{ktyb ml'}), which adds instances of the letters \cjRL{y} and \cjRL{w} in some places where they can aid pronunciation, but are incompatible with the rules for dotted script.
 In our formulation of dotting as a sequence tagging problem, and in collecting our test set from raw text, these added letters may conflict with the dotting standard.
 For the sake of input integrity, and unlike some other systems, we opt not to remove these characters, but instead employ a dotting policy consistent with full script.

-\paragraph{New test set} \newcite{shmidman-etal-2020-nakdan} provide a benchmark dataset for dotting modern Hebrew documents.
-However, it is relatively small and non-diverse: all 22 documents in the dataset originate in a single source, Hebrew Wikipedia articles.
-Therefore, we created a new test set\footnote{Provided as supplementary material.} from a larger variety of texts, including high-quality Wikipedia articles and edited news stories, as well as user-generated blog posts.
-This set consists of ten documents from each of eleven sources (5x Dicta's test set), and totals 20,476 word tokens, roughly 3.5x Dicta's.
+See Appendix~\ref{app:male} for further details.